Do you want to learn the proper way and steps in writing your industrial training/SIWES report?

-Since I started this blog, I’ve received countless messages through email, whatsapp, facebook and my blog from Nigerian industrial training students, who want to learn and know the proper way in writing a good and presentable SIWES report, but have no idea on how to go about it.
+Since I started this blog, I’ve received countless messages through email, WhatsApp, and my blog from industrial training students, who want to learn and know the proper way in writing a good and presentable report, but do not know how to go about it.

-Some don’t have time on their side, as their SIWES report submission and oral defence/presentation is around the corner.
+Some of you guys don’t have time on your side, as your report submission and presentation is around the corner.

-Meanwhile, others weren’t given any orientation by their schools, and few actually didn’t go for their industrial training.
-And now, they have been asked to write and present their SIWES report.
+Also, others weren’t given any orientation by their schools, and few actually didn’t undergo the training.

-That’s why; I feel it’s my duty to you my readers, to aid you in understanding this subject matter, because I want you to succeed and to succeed as well as possible.
+That’s why I feel it’s my duty to you, my readers, to aid you in understanding this subject, because I want you to succeed and to succeed as well as possible.

-In this article, students of Accounting, Agriculture, Architecture, Biochemistry, Chemistry, Computer Science, Construction, Business Administration, Engineering, Microbiology, Food Science & Technology, Office Technology & Management, Mass Communication etc. will easily learn how to write an A-Grade SIWES report.
-Just read on!
+In this article, students of Accounting, Agriculture, Architecture, Biochemistry, Chemistry, Computer Science, Business Administration, Engineering, Microbiology, Food Science and Technology, Nutrition and Dietetics, Office Technology and Management, Mass Communication etc. will easily learn how to write A-Grade SIWES report.

-The SIWES Report also known as Industrial Training Report is an overall documentation of experiences gained, activities, topics, projects, jobs etc. carried out by Nigerian Internship Students at their workplace during the industrial training period.
+The SIWES Report, also known as Industrial Training or Internship Report, is an overall documentation of experiences gained, activities, topics, projects, jobs carried out by internship students at their workplace during the industrial training period.

-This SIWES report is usually type-written using Ms-Word, printed, binded and is to be submitted by the I.T students to their school lecturers/supervisors at the end of their industrial training’s for review, presentation and grading.
+This report is usually type-written using MS Word, printed, binded and is to be submitted by the students to their school lecturers/supervisors or department at the end of their training for review, presentation and grading.